Learn The Skills Driver's Ed Never Taught You

 The first day is essentially a meet-and-greet, not only with the instructors and other classmates, but with the car and track.

 Following a brief overview of the track, the class heads out to the pit lane to get acquainted with our assigned cars.
-It seems trivial, but making sure your seat, steering wheel and all mirrors are positioned well allows you to become comfortable, faster, when driving the car.
+It seems trivial, but making sure your seat, steering wheel and all mirrors are positioned well allow you to become comfortable, faster when driving the car.
 If you’re uncomfortable simply parked in the pit lane, trying to thread through Road Atlanta’s downhill left-right-left-right section is exponentially more difficult.

 Before we hit the main track, we turn laps on the autocross track and the skid pad.
 The tight autocross turns demonstrate the car’s limits of grip, even though I never exceed 30 mph.
 Conversely, a skid pad lets us experience what happens when the car breaks traction and starts to spin (also only at around-town speeds).
 Out on the soaking wet skid pad, when your car’s backend breaks free, you counter-steer to catch it and bring it back.
 If you catch it, great.
 If you don’t, no big deal.
 Just turn around and have another go.
 Learning to regain control where there aren’t any curbs, light posts, other cars or pedestrians to worry about is reassuring, and learning to catch a slide when your car loses traction — and then committing it to muscle memory — is probably better insurance than that high deductible plan.